******* WARNING WARNING WARNING *******

 Quote from Clifford Brown III, Brown Audio Solutions & Services Partner San Francisco, California and KRML On Air Peronality, Carmel, California

-We have come across a great upgrade platform from a company called Aurycle. (http:/www.aurycle.com)
+We have found a great upgrade platform from a company called Aurycle. (http:/www.aurycle.com)

 This microphone is the cheapest path we have found for the home studio to get a u47 sounding microphone